-The 120 VAC, 60 Hz version of these inverters use NEMA 5-15R receptacles for connecting the AC output of the inverter to devices and appliances fitted with a NEMA 5-15P plug.
+The 120 VAC, 60 Hz version of the inverter uses NEMA 5-15R receptacles for connecting the AC output of the inverter to devices and appliances fitted with a NEMA 5-15P plug.
 The two rectangular slots are connected to the current-carrying conductors of the AC power source inside the inverter.
 The round slot is the "equipment grounding" connection and is internally connected to the metal chassis of the inverter.

-CAUTION!: For the 120 VAC, 60 Hz NEMA 5-15R receptacles in PSE-24125A and PSE-24175A, the current carrying conductor connected to the longer rectangular slot is isolated from the metal chassis of the inverter.
+CAUTION!
+For the 120 VAC, 60 Hz NEMA 5-15R receptacles used in this inverter, the current carrying conductor connected to the longer rectangular slot is isolated from the metal chassis of the inverter.
 Hence, when the metal chassis of the inverter is connected to the earth ground, the longer rectangular slot is not grounded to the earth ground.
 The longer rectangular slot is, therefore, not a "neutral".
 Do not touch this slot as it will be at an elevated voltage with respect to the metal chassis / earth ground and may produce an electrical shock when touched.